akshaybabloo/gollahalli.com/content/blog/retrieving-user-repositories-using-github-api-with-little-help-of-python-3.md

 There are different ways to retrieve user repositories; one such is using Python libraries, but they usually need your API keys even though your repository is public.
 We could do this by using GitHub's API v3 HTTP request.

-For example, to retrieve my public libraries I would use https://api.github.com/users/akshaybabloo/repos, this returns a JSON array; we just have to use the Python's json library to get the desired key-value pairs (in Python's terminology - Dictionary).
+For example, to retrieve my public libraries I would use https://api.github.com/users/akshaybabloo/repos, this returns a JSON array; we just have to use the Python's **json** standard library to get the desired key-value pairs (in Python's terminology - Dictionary).

 ## Code

-Lets build a custom iterator for the class GitHubRepo.
+Lets build a custom iterator for the class **GitHubRepo**.

 ```python
 class GitHubRepo: